chalk/chalk/readme.md

 Chalk supports 256 colors and, when manually specified, [Truecolor (16 million colors)](https://gist.github.com/XVilka/8346728) on all supported terminal emulators.

-For the methods that support it (listed below), the color will be 'fit' to the color level supported (i.e. RGB colors will be downsampled to 16 colors if only basic support is enabled).
+For supported methods (listed below), the color will be 'fit' to the color level supported (i.e. RGB colors will be downsampled to 16 colors if only basic support is enabled).

 Some examples: